Angel Clare: Songs

 "Traveling Boy" was the third single of the album and the opening track.
 Written by Paul Williams and Roger Nichols, the song tells the story of a young man heading for the road, leaving a lover behind.
 The opening track piano riff was made by Larry Knechtel, with J.J.
 Cale performing the guitar solo.
 Garfunkel took three takes on the vocal, the first two failing because he couldn't keep his voice loud enough during the first middle eight.
 Sally Stevens performs the soprano note at the start of the guitar solo.

-"Down in the Willow Garden," the second track, was a country classic popularized by singer-songwriter Charlie Monroe, about a young man who kills his lover in the town's willow garden, and the events that follow, from his attempts to hide the body to his father's hypocritical advice and, finally, his own demise.
+"Down in the Willow Garden", the second track, was a country classic popularized by singer-songwriter Charlie Monroe, about a young man who kills his lover in the town's willow garden, and the events that follow, from his attempts to hide the body to his father's hypocritical advice and, finally, his own demise.
 Paul Simon sang harmony on the final verse and chorus with Garfunkel, along with Jerry Garcia of The Grateful Dead playing lead guitar (overdubbed later by Roy Halee in San Francisco).
-Garfunkel went on to say it was one of his favourite country songs and loved working Simon again.
+Garfunkel went on to say it was one of his favourite country songs and loved working with Simon again.
 Garcia, however, was less pleased with the results, referring to his contribution as "an overdub in a sea of overdubs" and expressing his dismay at not having been allowed any improvisational freedom.

 The third track, "I Shall Sing", was released as the second single from the album.
 The calypso based song (which would later be a hit for Boney M), written by Van Morrison, was changed from calypso to a Latin beat by Jim Gordon, with Milt Holland providing the prominent percussion (namely agogo bells, timbales and maracas), Joe Osborn on bass and Jules Broussard performing the saxophone solo, based on an Antônio Carlos Jobim song that he had heard early that year.